manjit-baishya-datascience/Flipkart-Laptop-Listing---EDA/README.md

 #### Loading the Laptop Price Dataset

 The first step involves loading the dataset into a suitable data structure for analysis.
-Common formats include CSV, Excel, or databases.

 ### **Step 2:** Exploratory Data Analysis (EDA)